Photometrics/OpenCV_PVCAM/README.md

-# Calling PVCAM within OpenCV
+# Calling PVCAM from OpenCV

 This repository contains a script that will install OpenCV on Linux, it dependencies, and modify it so that it can be used with Photometrics camera's